|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See OMC long-term trend chart] A long-term uptrend had started on October 29, 2020 at 44.50 and reached 107.00 on November 6, 2024.
 OMC gained -62.50 points, or -140.45%, in 209 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (90.62) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-OMC may retest the broken support line.
-It is considered to be a resistance line now.
+The uptrend support line (93.89) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |